yanxuantong/chatGPT-Prompt-Engineering-Note/README.md

 # ChatGPT-Prompt-Engineering-Note

-Notebook for ChatGPT Prompt Engineering for Developers
+Notebooks for course "ChatGPT Prompt Engineering for Developers" with individual notes.